 rameter value of the gate input.
 Here press = again (or enter, if you like).
 This opens a small dialog for giving the cable a name.
-Choose a speaking name, for example CLOCK.
+Choose a nice name that helps you understand what's going on later - for example CLOCK.